 County civil court files are searched by name, and in the counties of current residence, prior residence, and work.
-The County Civil Records Check will cover a history of at least seven years from the date of request.
+The county civil search will cover a history of at least seven years from the date of request.

-The County Civil Records Check must be run in conjunction with the basic report package.
-The County Civil Records Check cannot be run as a standalone Screening.
+The county civil search must be run in conjunction with the basic report package.
+The county civil search is unavailable as a standalone search.